thinktandem/tandem/README.md

 @TODO: improve above to be better, sexier, more feelsy?

-Specifically its purpose is to:
+## Why does it exist?

+This repository exists to:

-### 1. Express our mission and core principles
+1. Express our mission, goals, values

-introduce new employees, potential clients, and any other future collaborators to what makes us tick. remind current employees why and how we do things ;)

-### 2. Serve as a single source of truth
+2. Serve as a single source of truth

-manifesto/docs
-cross-project assets: templates, automation scripts, etc

-### 3. Define a process to self update

-a fair, just and objective-as-possible process to improve the business.. and everything else that we do and the mechanisms to make that process as painless and flow-maximizing as possible
+3. Define a process to self update itself and the mechanisms to do that

-## Structure
+## Cool!, So, how is it structured?

 This repository contains various assets but they can be broken down into four broad categories

 ### 1. Documentation

-Documentation

-* Our core founding documents, mission statement, roadmap, history
-* Our employee handbook and onboarding docs
-* Guides that codify our key processes
+First and foremost this repo contains our manifesto, employee handbook and actionable guides to acccomplish specfic things.
+Let's dive into each part.

+All documentation lives inside of the `docs` folder.

+These docs are designed to:
+1. get new employees up to speed on the tandem way
+2. show prospects (new client or employees) what makes us tick
+3. provide guides on how to do tandem-critical things

 #### Manifesto

-DNA, goals, roadmap, roles, org
+The manifesto should be our most immutable documentation.
+That is not to say that it should not be modified, but like the Constitution it should require signficant deliberation and consideration before a change should be made.

+It should contain:

+1. Why we exist and our core missions
+2. Our core values
+3. A roadmap for growth
+4. An overview of how we got here (our history)
+5. Roles and responsibilities for tandem in our three major contexts: company, agency projects, product development
+6. how the above things connect together eg an org chart

 what kinds of things go here?

 #### Handbook

-employee onboarding materials

-this is your best chance to improve the docs
+The handbook should be the place for all new employees to get spun up and integrated to the tandem way with minimal disruption.

+It should contain

+1. the things an employee needs to do on their first day to get rolling
+2. company policy around benefits, pto, etc

 #### Guides

-these should answer questions like "how do i do X at tandem?"
+guides should ultimately seek to answer questions like "how do i do X at tandem?".
+THey are designed to live our value of portability and redundancy. eg a person without a ton of experience should be able to read a guide and at least deliver the bare minimum value for a specific task.

-what about project specific stuff? should that go in our project scaffolding?
-  example: how do i submit code? is it more likely for a developer to see that

-where does sales go?
+we want to try and keep these guides as high level and company level as we can; there are many guides that might only be relevant to a particular deve use case or project class. lets try to keep those guides in our "templates/start states"

 ### 2. Templates